 “I feel proud… Now I see the potential that I did not know I had.”
 (Champion)

-111 Champions in Ghana, India, Nigeria, Kenya and Uganda have been supported to share their stories, run events and advocate for their rights.
-Programme monitoring and evaluation shows that Champions have increased levels of knowledge, skills and confidence after participating in the programme.
+111 Champions in Ghana, India, Nigeria, Kenya and Uganda were supported to share their stories, run events and advocate for their rights.
+Programme monitoring and evaluation shows that Champions increased levels of knowledge, skills and confidence after participating in the programme.

-Champions are taking this forward through formal roles within the partner organisations and informally.
-In all five countries, many Champions have been inspired to advocate through their own channels and networks.
-Champions have launched YouTube channels, blogs, support groups and other platforms as they fight for the rights of people with mental health problems.
+Champions took this forward through formal roles within the partner organisations and informally.
+In all five countries, many Champions were inspired to advocate through their own channels and networks.
+Champions launched YouTube channels, blogs, support groups and other platforms as they fight for the rights of people with mental health problems.

 Sharing our learning

-Together, programme partners and Champions have developed valuable tools, materials and resources that will help others to tackle mental health stigma and discrimination – ensuring a long-term impact of the programme.
+Together, programme partners and Champions developed valuable tools, materials and resources to help others to tackle mental health stigma and discrimination – ensuring a long-term impact of the programme.

 Tools have been designed to be accessible – they require little resource and can be used by individuals as well as organisations.
 This includes the Conversations Change Lives anti-stigma toolkit, which was developed to share learning and tools from the across programme.